weaverbel/intro-computational-thinking/content/0-intro.md

 - **Decomposition** – breaking a problem down into more manageable parts so that solutions can be found for each
 - **Pattern recognition** – looking for similarities within a problem or with other problems so that past solutions or knowledge can be re-used
-- **Algorithms** – developing a step-by-step solution to each part of the problem
+- **Algorithms** – developing step-by-step solutions to each part of the problem
-- **Abstraction** – abstracting the important detail that can make a solution reusable, possibly by creating mathematical formulae
+- **Abstraction** – abstracting the important detail to make a solution reusable, possibly by creating processes or mathematical formulae

 In the next exercise, we will see each step at work.